AveYo/MediaCreationTool.bat/README.md

 Presets
 -------
 >1 **Auto Upgrade** with detected media, script assists setupprep for upgrading directly
-> _- can keep files and apps on mor scenarios such as cross-edition setups_
+> _- can keep files and apps on more scenarios such as cross-edition setups_
 > _- can troubleshoot upgrade failing by adding `no_update` to script name_

 >2 **Make ISO** with detected media in `Downloads` folder directly